Policies and Procedures

 Occasionally, a student may need to complete an technical core elective course that has not been pre-approved by the School of Engineering or the ECE department.
 Technical Core Course Substitution forms are available in the ECE Undergraduate Office.
 For all course substitutions, students are required to visit with their assigned faculty mentor.
 Once they meet with the faculty mentor, they return the signed form to the ECE Undergraduate Office.
 Upon submission, an advisor will then send a secure email to the student of approval or denial of the requested course substitution.

 Students are highly encouraged to meet with their faculty mentor for further assistance on elective course recommendations.

 To revise course choices for Academic Enrichment, students must re-submit the Academic Enrichment application (available online) to include the requested courses to be updated.
 Applications are reviewed by the ECE Faculty Advisor for approval.

 Prerequisite Course Requirements

-The ECE Undergraduate Office (ENS 135) is available to assist students with registration and course scheduling questions.
+The ECE Undergraduate Office is available to assist students with registration and course scheduling questions.

-During the first 12 class days, the ECE department does NOT late add students into coursework, but can assist with schedule questions.
+During the first 12 class days, the ECE department does NOT late add students into coursework (after the 4th class day), but can assist with schedule questions.